elbahamohamed/v4/content/featured/maskdetector/index.md

   - OpenCV
 ---

-In this project, we implemented different models for medical image semantic segmentation using pytorch, we explored different approaches :

-- Unet (Full convolutional neural network).
-- Segmenter (Full transformers).
-- Medical Transfomer & TransUnet (Hybrid architectures: CNN + Transformers).
+In this project, we built a Face Mask Detector using Keras, Tensorflow, MobileNet and OpenCV.